 However, the chances of me winning Oprah type money is low (or so they say).
-So, in the meantime, I volunteer in other ways; I foster, screen candidates, help with transportation, and I even help the social media team.
-There are a ton of ways people can help out, while waiting for their lottery win to happen!
+So, in the meantime, I volunteer in other ways; I foster, screen candidates, help with transportation and even help the social media team.
+There are a ton of ways people can help out while waiting for their lottery win to happen!
 And before you say “But, I can’t because of…..” read on.
 I have yet to see any limits on how anyone can help.
 Rescues rely on volunteers and the needs are endless!

 Do you have a car?
 There are organizations (like Critter Cabs) that need drivers to get animals from point A to point B. In the case of DIBS, the rescue I volunteer for, we have a foster mom in Kingston.
 Critter Cabs has helped to take dogs from a volunteer in the GTA and deliver the pup to her foster mom.
 They help so many animals (recently saw a post that 3 snakes needed transport!!!) move from shelters, vet appointments, to foster homes, etc.

 Or, do you prefer roles from the comfort of your home?
 Rescues need volunteers to help with many home-based roles.
 Phone screens, social media support, or other behind the scenes roles.
 If you have a rescue group that you follow and want to help, they can likely put you to work!
 Recently a rescue named Dog Tales asked for help to call local officials to raise awareness on a terrible issue.
-Volunteers jumped in, calls were made, press got involved and animal lives were saved – all with the help of volunteers.
+Volunteers jumped in, calls were made, the press got involved and animal lives were saved – all with the help of volunteers.

 Or, are you even more shy than that, and prefer to not have to speak to strangers?
 No problem!
-You have probably noticed that many rescues hold on-line fundraising auctions.
+You have probably noticed that many rescues hold online fundraising auctions.
 Where do those auction items come from?
 They are sourced by amazing volunteers that reach out (phone, email, Facebook messenger) to local businesses and ask for support!

 Do you want a dog, but it doesn’t fit into your budget or schedule?
 Perfect – foster for a rescue in need!
 I have yet to hear of any geographic barriers for fosters (there may be some, but I haven’t heard of one yet).
-We hear of so many rescues and shelters needing help, and lack of fosters is the common barrier to being able to save more dogs.
-There are some amazing rescues that take in seniors and have needs for dogs in palliative care: in these situations, the rescue pays for vetting and supplies for the duration of the dogs life.
-All you have to do is love the animal and give him/her the best days of their lives.
+We hear of so many rescues and shelters needing help, and the lack of fosters is the common barrier to being able to save more dogs.
+There are some amazing rescues that take in seniors and have needs for dogs in palliative care: in these situations, the rescue pays for vetting and supplies for the duration of the dog’s life.
+All you have to do is love the animal and give him/her the best days of their life.
 If you travel a lot, pick a rescue org that has shorter foster times.
 With DIBS, foster time-frames may last 2-4 weeks (sometimes more, sometimes less).
 We cover all bases with fostering – funds, support, applications, etc – the only thing that is required is time and love.
 Knowing that all things are covered, the main objection we hear is “I can’t foster, I may fall in love and it will hurt to give them up”.
-The reality is, every single foster parent falls in love with their foster dogs.
+The reality is that every single foster parent falls in love with their foster dogs.
 When they go, we cry (a lot).
 Knowing we have given them a better chance at life does help our hearts heal.
 And, as much as it hurts our hearts to let them go, it beats the alternative of them dying without our support.
 Every foster parent knows, our pain is nothing compared to theirs.

 Want to get in shape?
-Great – check in with your local shelter and ask if you can walk the dogs.
+Great – check-in with your local shelter and ask if you can walk the dogs.
 Some dogs never get out.
 (If I see a person walking in my neighbourhood, my inside voice screams….why aren’t you walking a dog!!!)